 While they both went into their relationship not necessarily looking for “the one” Marissa says eventually she started to picture herself planning a future with Justin and “couldn't imagine my life without him.
 He's just my person.”
 Justin must have felt the same way because he got down on one knee as Marissa was coming home from work one night, and despite having dated for about three and a half years, she was still caught off guard and excited for this new stage in their lives.

-The celebration was short lived though, because Justin had to leave the next day for Russia, where he played in the Kontinental Hockey League (KHL).
-For months they lived apart, until Marissa was able to join Justin, but there was a lot of distance between them for much of the engagement.
+The celebration was short-lived though because Justin had to leave the next day for Russia, where he played in the Kontinental Hockey League (KHL).
+For months they lived apart until Marissa was able to join Justin, but there was a lot of distance between them for much of the engagement.
 And because Marissa is from Minneapolis and Justin is from Edmonton, Canada, the couple decided it was only fair to both of their families to have a destination wedding.
-To fully enjoy the planning process, rather than feel stressed by it, the couple opted for a long engagement, concluding with a beautiful destination wedding at Unico 20˚87˚ in Riviera Maya, Mexico.
-Initially wanting to get married in British Columbia, Canada, they instead opted for Unico, which Marissa describes as, “a modern resort and exactly what I was looking for.
-I got excited again about the planning process once we decided on Unico.”
+To fully enjoy the planning process, rather than feel stressed by it, the couple opted for a long engagement, concluding with a beautiful destination Mexico wedding at Unico 20˚87˚ in Riviera Maya.
+Initially wanting to get married in British Columbia, Canada, they instead opted for UNICO, which Marissa describes as, “a modern resort and exactly what I was looking for.
+I got excited again about the planning process once we decided on UNICO.”

 For the floral décor, Marissa sent photos of florals she liked to her planner and those were used as inspiration for the palm runners at the ceremony, as well as the palm runners and birds of paradise that decorated the reception tables.
-All of it gave off the “simple but elegant” effect that Marissa and Justin were going for.
+All of it gave off the “simple but elegant” effect that Marissa and Justin were going for their modern Mexico wedding.
 As for their strawberry and vanilla cake, while they picked the flavors, they chose to leave the design elements up to the experts.